kcmv/colabo/src/frontend/dev_puzzles/knalledge/knalledge_core/README.md

 # Intro

-knalledge_core is a Colabo puzzle that provides visualization of a knowledge inside the KnAllEdge system.
+knalledge_core is a Colabo puzzle that provides a core support for the KnAllEdge component of the Colabo ecosystem.

-It is generic component in a sense it provides general support for visualizing knowledge, which should be supported with more speciffic visualization like knalledge_map, knalledge_list, ...)
+It is contains core entities of KnAllEdge, description of a node, edge, map, etc